leoneperdigao/data-engineer-assessment/aws/AWS Cost and Usage Reports at scale.md

 Feel free to design it in whatever tool that suits you best, such as [draw.io](https://draw.io), [Lucidchart](https://www.lucidchart.com/), PowerPoint, Word, and so on.
 We will be focusing on the overall picture and how you come across.
 For the PoC implementation, we would like you to use [AWS CDK](https://aws.amazon.com/cdk/) to develop the overall infrastructure part of the solution.

-We think the case is self-explanatory, but if you have questions or want to get things clear upfront, please reach out to us.
+We deliberately created a very open-ended question, so that you have a lot of freedom in designing a solution and there's room for creativity.
+However, if you feel that some key requirements are not clear enough, please reach out to us.